TanushJadhav/Silver-Stride-AI-Retirement-Planner/README.md

 3. Open your web browser by clicking the link generate in the terminal.

 4. Log in with the credentials:
-   - Currently the credentials are store in the flask file, the credentials can be handled in a more dafe and secure manner.
+   - Currently the credentials are store in the flask file, the credentials can be handled in a more safe and secure manner.

 ## Usage